-These two trail shoes offer similar configurations in terms of weight, comfort, cushioning and versatility.
-However, the Hoka Torrent 2 has better grip thanks to more numerous and more aggressive lugs (the Kiger 6 has no lugs under the middle of the foot).
+These two trail shoes offer similar configurations in terms of weight, comfort, cushioning, and versatility.
+However, the Hoka Torrent 2 has a better grip thanks to more numerous and more aggressive lugs (the Kiger 6 has no lugs under the middle of the foot).

 Hoka One One Challenger ATR 5

 With a similar weight and more cushioning, the Challenger ATR 5 is positioned between the Torrent and the Speedgoat in the Hoka range.
 The Torrent 2 seems nevertheless more adapted for difficult trails thanks to its excellent foothold which gives better stability.